- Rapid Reference 🚀

 - Hepatic encephalopathy is a diagnosis of exclusion, so make sure to evaluate broadly for other problems.

-- For patients with coma or stupor, don't delay treatment with rifaxamin to wait until the lactulose fails – start both treatments up-front immediately.
+- For patients with coma or stupor, don't delay treatment with rifaximin – start dual therapy with rifaxamin plus lactulose or polyethylene glycol immediately.

-- Avoid sedative medications if possible (even benign-seeming medications like PRN opioids).
+- Avoid long-acting neuroactive medications if possible (even benign-seeming medications like PRN opioids).

 - Hepatic encephalopathy: Common precipitants, sneaky precipitants, and clinical pearls (Setareh Mohammadie and Amy Zeidan, emDocs)